mostlybits/playdate-unlicensed-paddle-game-tutorial/tutorial.md

     print(collisions[i].normal)
     -- if the ball should bounce horizontally, then invert -- its xSpeed
+    --
+    -- also ~= is "not equals" in Lua, similar to != in -- most other languages
     if collisions[i].normal.x ~= 0 then
       self.xSpeed *= -1
     end